 But hey!
 We are yet to review a “perfect” device in our career so maybe it isn’t that bad at all.
-In fact, one of the most unique features of this device is that it has a memory which saves the last setting in its memory.
+In fact, one of the most unique features on this device is that it has a memory which saves the last setting in its memory.
 That’s very cool!
-And the icing on top is the 1-year full warranty and US-based support you get upon purchase.
+And the icing on top is the 1-year full warranty and US based support you get upon purchase.
 Thumbs from us!

 The DDHB Red Dot Reflex sight is made out of an aircraft grade aluminum body, which makes it strong and rugged and durable.
 Despite the robust material, it is surprisingly lightweight and compact at 4.5 ounces and 82mm in length.
-The perfect companion for your shooting trips.
-With a Picatinny rail, mounting this thing is pretty easy too.
+Perfect companion for your shooting trips.
+With a picatinny rail, mounting this thing is pretty easy too.
 Speaking of which, it also has a locking set screw to stabilize your sighting adjustments to maximum accuracy.

 As for the viewing aspects, the DD DAGGER DEFENSE comes with a 33mm objective lens and a Field of View (FOV) of 15.8 at 100 meters.
 Not too bad, ay?
 Apart from these, the device also offers 4 reticle patterns in 2 colors of green and red.
 Great for use under dark conditions too!